clipland/animated-jpeg/README.md

 This library is free software, dual-licensed under [GPLv3](http://www.gnu.org/licenses/gpl) and [Perl Artistic 2](http://opensource.org/licenses/Artistic-2.0).
 You can redistribute it and/or modify it under the same terms as Perl itself.

+AJPEG specifications are licensed to the public under the GNU Free Documentation License (GNU FDL or GFDL) Version 1.3.